Hudson River: Lower Hudson River

 South of the Federal Dam, the Hudson River begins to widen considerably.
-The river enters the Hudson Valley, flowing along the west bank of Albany and the east bank of Rensselaer.
+The river enters the Hudson Valley, flowing between the cities of Albany on the west bank and Rensselaer on the east bank.
 Interstate 90 crosses the Hudson into Albany at this point in the river.
 The Hudson then leaves the Capital District, forming the boundary between Greene and Columbia Counties.
 It then meets its confluence with Schodack Creek, widening considerably at this point.
 After flowing by Hudson, the river forms the boundary between Ulster and Columbia Counties and Ulster and Dutchess Counties, passing Germantown and Kingston.

-The Delaware and Hudson Canal meets the river at this point.
+The Delaware and Hudson Canal met the river at Kingston.
 The river then flows by Hyde Park, former residence of Franklin D. Roosevelt, and alongside the city of Poughkeepsie, flowing under the Walkway over the Hudson and the Mid-Hudson Bridge.
 Afterwards, the Hudson passes Wappingers Falls and takes in Wappinger Creek.
 The river then forms the boundary between Orange and Dutchess Counties.
 It flows between Newburgh and Beacon and under the Newburgh Beacon Bridge, taking in the Fishkill Creek.

 In this area, between Gee's Point at the US Military Academy and Constitution Island, an area known as "World's End" marks the deepest part of the Hudson, at 202 ft.
 Shortly thereafter, the river enters the Hudson Highlands between Putnam and Orange Counties, flowing between mountains such as Storm King Mountain, Breakneck Ridge, and Bear Mountain.
 The river narrows considerably here before flowing under the Bear Mountain Bridge, which connects Westchester and Rockland Counties.